 Most interesting are the men and women who have never owned any firearms at all.
 The majority of those in this group are also choosing handguns rather than rifles or shotguns.
 Gun dealers I speak with tell me that self-defense is the most common reason.
-The coincidental uptick in new gun owners asking for concealed carry classes would seem to support this.
+And the numbers in states like Pennsylvania would support that.

 Try Before You Buy